William A. Link

 University of Florida

-William A. Link has written extensively about the history of the South, including Paradox of Southern Progressivism (1992), Roots of Secession (2003), Jesse Helms and the Rise of Modern Conservatism (2008), and Atlanta, Cradle of the New South (2013).
-Mostly recently, he wrote a two-volume history of the South, Southern Crucible (2015).
-He is currently writing a biography of Frank Porter Graham.
+William A. Link has written extensively about the history of the South, including Paradox of Southern Progressivism (1992), Roots of Secession (2003), Jesse Helms and the Rise of Modern Conservatism (2008), Atlanta, Cradle of the New South (2013), and a two-volume history of the South, Southern Crucible (2015).
+More recently, he published Frank Porter Graham: Southern Liberal, Citizen of the World (2022) and The Last Fire-Eater: Roger A. Pryor and the Search for a Southern Identity (2022).

 For twenty-three years, Link was a professor at the University of North Carolina at Greensboro, teaching courses in North Carolina history, the history of the American South, and twentieth-century American history.

 In 2004, he became the Richard J. Milbauer chair in southern history at the University of Florida, replacing longtime chairholder Bertram Wyatt-Brown.
-He teaches courses in southern history at Florida, where he has supervised sixteen Ph.D. students.
+Link retired in 2022, and David Silkenat became Milbauer Chair in fall 2024.